pglen/pyfortune/README.md

 pyfortune.py mixes in fortunes that are tagged offensive.
 The mix ratio is set to one in ten, favoring normal fortunes.

+ The fortunes are filtered for length, ant fortune that is between 5 and 100 characters long is presented.

   Please see the 'Selection' file for more description on what is deemed offensive.
 Alternatively, you may see the 'offensive' subdirectory to see if the fortunes exceed your audiences tolerance.